Food delivery firm Swiggy raises $1 billion in Naspers-led funding round

-MUMBAI/BENGALURU (Reuters) - Online food delivery company Swiggy said it had raised $1 million in its latest funding round, led by South African internet group Naspers Ltd.
+MUMBAI/BENGALURU (Reuters) - Online food delivery company Swiggy said it had raised $1 million in its latest funding round, led by South African internet group Naspers Ltd (NPNJn.J).

-China’s Tencent Holdings Ltd, Hillhouse Capital and Wellington Management Company also took part in the funding round, together with Swiggy’s existing investors, DST Global, Meituan Dianping and Coatue Management, Swiggy said.
+China’s Tencent Holdings Ltd (0700.HK), Hillhouse Capital and Wellington Management Company also took part in the funding round, together with Swiggy’s existing investors, DST Global, Meituan Dianping (3690.HK) and Coatue Management, Swiggy said.

 Naspers said in a statement it had invested $660 million in Swiggy during this latest round.